chnif/adventofcode/README.md

 # 2015

-- day 01 : file reading and pointers
+- day 01 :
+    - file reading
+    - pointers
 - day 02 :
+    - reallocation of memory for dynamic array
+    - free() needs to be used carefully
+    - extract numbers with sscanf